-A legal description, site plan, vicinity map, and topographic map of the properties is included in the accompanying Preliminary Subdivision and PRD Application plan set.
-The subject properties are referenced by the Snohomish County Assessor's office as tax parcel numbers: 2807310020-0800, -1600, -3900, -2800, and -2900.
-The current street addresses for these parcels are 13424, 13624, 12704, and 13802 Chain Lake Road and the other has no postal address.
-All parcels are located within the municipal limits of the City of Monroe, Washington.
-More generally, the properties are located within portions of the northeast and southeast quarters of the northwest quarter of Section 31, Township 28N, Range 7 East, Willamette Meridian in Snohomish County, Washington.
+A legal description, site plan, vicinity map, and topographic map of the property is included in the accompanying Preliminary Subdivision and PRD Application plan set.
+The subject property is referenced by the Snohomish County Assessor's office as tax parcel number: 28063600101900.
+The street address for this parcel is 18830 134th Street SE.
+The parcel is located within the municipal limits of the City of Monroe, Washington.
+More generally, the property is located within a portion of the northwest quarter of the northwest quarter of Section 36, Township 28N, Range 6 East, Willamette Meridian in Snohomish County, Washington.